Maypops: Food, Fun, Medicine

 Green Deane’s “Itemized” Plant Profile

-IDENTIFICATION: The passion flower is a woody vine that grows up to 30 feet long and climbs with tendrils.
+IDENTIFICATION: (Passiflora incarnata) The passion flower is a woody vine that grows up to 30 feet long and climbs with tendrils.
 It has striking, large white flowers with pink or purple centers.
 Leaves are three lobed and the fruit egg-shaped going from green to yellow or orange when ripe.

 TIME OF YEAR: In Florida it starts fruiting in June with early fruit ripening around August.
-Farther north the ripening is towards fall Can be propagated by seed or cutting, cuttings are slow to root.
+Farther north the ripening is towards fall.
+Can be propagated by seed or cutting, cuttings are slow to root.

 ENVIRONMENT: Maypops grow in thickets, disturbed ground, unkept pastures, roadsides and railroads.
 They like full sun and water but good drainage.
 You will not find them in damp areas.